-- (4) Supervision Committee: its main duties are to: give advice and suggestions on the improvement and optimization of market supervision efforts such as the prevention and management of market risks and handling of abnormal trading activities, and the development and modification of business rules relating to market supervision; and complete any other work assigned by the Board. - (5) Self-Disciplinary Committee: its main duties are to: give advice and suggestions on the improvement and optimization of member management, and the development and modification of member management rules; and review members' admission or withdrawal applications and issues opinions thereon. - (6) IT Committee: its main duties are to: give advice and suggestions on the planning, development, operation, management, and other aspects of the Exchange's IT systems, the coordinated development of the IT systems of the Exchange and its members and the development of technologies in the futures market, the development of and services from direct access trading, hosting service and member service systems upon the request of members, and the Exchange's implementation of self-regulation over members' IT systems and work; conduct technical exchange activities to keep pace with the latest technology development; and complete any other work assigned by the Board of Governors. - (7) Finance and Audit Committee: its main duties are to: give advice and suggestions on the Exchange's financial and budget management; give advice on the Exchange's draft annual financial budget plans and final accounts, the Exchange's external investment and other material financial matters, the engagement and change of the auditor of the Exchange's annual reports; and complete any other work assigned by the Board of Governors. - (8) Risk Management Committee: its main duties are to: give advice and suggestions on the improvement and optimization of efforts to build a comprehensive risk management framework, the development and modification of rules related to comprehensive risk management, and the strategy and plan for management of material risks; and complete any other work assigned by the Board of Governors.
+(4) Supervision Committee.
+Main duty: give advice and suggestions on the improvement and optimization of market supervision efforts such as the prevention and management of market risks and handling of abnormal trading activities, and the development and modification of business rules relating to market supervision; and complete any other work assigned by the Board.

+(5) Self-Disciplinary Committee.
+Main duty: give advice and suggestions on the improvement and optimization of member management, and the development and modification of member management rules; review members' admission or withdrawal applications and issues opinions thereon; give advice on the handling of member violations; mediate futures disputes between members, clients, designated delivery warehouses (or factories) and other futures market participants; and complete any other work assigned by the Board of Governors.

+(6) IT Committee.
+Main duty: give advice and suggestions on the planning, development, operation, management, and other aspects of the Exchange's IT systems, the coordinated development of the IT systems of the Exchange and its members and the development of technologies in the futures market, the development of and services from direct access trading, hosting service and member service systems upon the request of members, and the Exchange's implementation of self-regulation over members' IT systems and work; conduct technical exchange activities to keep pace with the latest technology development; and complete any other work assigned by the Board of Governors.

+(7) Finance and Audit Committee.
+Main duty: give advice and suggestions on the Exchange's financial and budget management; give advice on the Exchange's draft annual financial budget plans and final accounts, the Exchange's external investment and other material financial matters, the engagement and change of the auditor of the Exchange's annual reports; and complete any other work assigned by the Board of Governors.
+Risk Management Committee.
+Main duty: give advice and suggestions on the improvement and optimization of efforts to build a comprehensive risk management framework, the development and modification of rules related to comprehensive risk management, and the strategy and plan for management of material risks; and complete any other work assigned by the Board of Governors.
 The review of overall performance of the Board of Governors mainly includes: setup of the Board of Governors by the Exchange, deliberation and approval of reports on the work of the Board of Governors by the General Assembly, election of member governors a by the General Assembly and appointment of non-member governors by the CSRC.
-Currently, the Board of Supervisors oversees governors in their performance of duties to the Exchange and, if a governor's act damages the interests of the Exchange, is entitled to require the governor to make corrections.
+Currently, the Board of Supervisors oversees governors in their performance of duties to the Exchange and, if a governor's act damages the interests of the Exchange, is entitled to require the governor to make corrections. leration4: According to the Exchange's Bylaws, the Board of Governors should consists of 17 governors, including ten member governors and seven non-member governors.
+Member governors are elected by the table General Assembly upon being nominated by the Board of

 Key consideration4: The board should contain suitable members with the appropriate skills and incentives to fulfil its multiple roles.
-This typically requires the inclusion of non-executive board member(s).
+This typically requires the inclusion of nonexecutive board member(s).